-Another interesting thing to look at is the frequencies of invariants and subinvariants with the identification of objects that differ up to an overall minus sign.
-We find that this modification does not alter the frequencies of the full invariants, however, it does change the frequencies of subinvariants, see Tables 4, 5, 6.
-We see that frequencies for bivector and sextivector (and pseudoscalar for $A_8$ ) subinvariants for $A_8$ and $D_8$ are halved, meaning that half of these subinvariants differ from the other half by a minus sign.
+TABLE 3.
+Frequencies of subinvariants for D_8 group.
+Empty cells denote the fact that all subinvariants for this order of invariants are trivially zero.
+But there are also some non-trivial zeroes to do with the D_8 geometry, in which the factorisation of the Coxeter element into orthogonal eigenspaces contains two true reflections, also signalled by having two exponents of h/2 see Tables 4, 5, 6.
+We see that frequencies for bivector and sextivector (and pseudoscalar for A_8) subinvariants for A_8 and D_8 are halved, meaning that half of these subinvariants differ from the other half by a minus sign.
 At the same time, scalar and quadrivector subinvariants are unchanged.
-The picture is different for $E_8$ , where bivector, quadrivector and sextivector frequencies change non-trivially under sign identification.
+The picture is different for E_8 , where bivector, quadrivector and sextivector frequencies change non-trivially under sign identification.